 What is an Employee Provident Fund?

 EPF or Employee provident fund was introduced under the Employee provident fund and miscellaneous act in the year 1952.
-It is a mandatory government-managed savings scheme available to all the employees with a monthly salary less than or equal to INR 15,000.
+It is a mandatory government-managed savings scheme available to all employees with a monthly salary less than or equal to INR 15,000.
 The due date of both PF return and payment is on or before the 15th of every next month.

-4 types of employee provident funds
+4 types of employee provident fund

 1. General/Statutory provident fund